Grilled Whole Red Snapper (Oven Grilled)

 Expert Tips For the Perfect Oven Grilled Red Snapper

 1. After rubbing herbs and spices on the fish, let it marinate for 30 minutes.
-This really allows the flavors to penetrate the fish.
+This is the best way for the flavors to penetrate the fish.

-3. Bake the fish first to cook it then broil it to achieve color and crispiness on the outside and make it taste like it was grilled on the outside grill.
+3. Bake the fish first to cook it, then broil it to achieve color and crispiness on the outside.
+This makes it taste like it was cooked on a gas grill or charcoal grill outside.
 The broiler in an oven cooks food with high direct heat like the outside grill.
-But while the grill cooks from under, the broiler cooks from the top.
+But while hot grill grates cooks from underneath, the broiler cooks from the top.

 Grilled Whole Red Snapper on a Platter